alexbryantt/infovis25/README.md

 - Overlayed pie charts
 - Highlights current disability category
 - Bar chart display to more accurate comparisons of the most salient differences between disability group and no disability group

+RUN LOCALLY:
+- Place all files into directory
+- Run index.html on local host